huyennguyenthanh/Clinic-Management-Flask-App/README.md

 This app using : PostgreSQL + Flask

-1. About database
+/b1.
+About database/
 First, you need to have a database PostgreSQL (pdAdmin4)

-You can find create-table-sql in file database.sql
-And a simple data to test app.
+You can find create-table-sql in file database.sql, and a simple data to test app.

 The trigger code is in file trigger.sql